Hue Khai Dinh Tomb, Vietnam - RooWanders

 Train

 The Reunification Express Railway passes through Hue.
 If you’re travelling from Hanoi to Hue, it’ll take 14 hours.
 If travelling from Ho Chi Minh City, buffer at least 20 hours.
 The cost starts from 500k dong for a one-way ride.
-Buy your tickets in advance from 12Go.
+Buy your tickets in advance from 12Go or Baolau.

 New to train rides in Vietnam?
 Read this to know what to expect - I’ve thoroughly enjoyed the sleeper train experience from Hanoi to Dong Hoi.